What is the GBA Public-Private Partnership (PPP)?

 - Minimize Risk – One of the biggest impediments to blockchain adoption is the costs and concerns of the unknowns.
 However, if each government office is only risking a small amount (because every other government office is risking the same small amount), the barriers to beginning a blockchain proof of concept is greatly minimized.

-- Less Politics – Having solutions developed by a broad-based coalition of people and organizations lessens the burden of any single office or individual from being accused of politicizing the process or pursuing their own self interests.
-The broad based, consensual nature of the process immunizes participants from being accused of improper motivations.
+- Fewer Politics – Having solutions developed by a broad-based coalition of people and organizations lessens the burden of any single office or individual from being accused of politicizing the process or pursuing their own self-interests.
+The broad-based, consensual nature of the process immunizes participants from being accused of improper motivations.